MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Mathematical Links of MCbiF to Other Methods

-\begin{remark} Note that $P_{t|s}$ only encodes the pairwise relationship between clusters, and does not capture higher-order cluster inconsistencies.
-In particular, CE cannot detect 1-conflicts arising across more than two scales, as seen in Example~\ref{ex:nce_1conflict} in Appendix~\ref{appx:examples}. \end{remark}
+\paragraph{Conditional Entropy.} The conditional entropy (CE) is only defined for pairs of partitions as the expected information of the conditional probability of $\theta(t)$ given $\theta(s)$, denoted $P_{t|s}$ (see Eq.~\ref{eq:P_t|s} in Appendix~\ref{sec:baseline_methods_appx}).
+For the case $M=2$ (i.e., only two partitions in the sequence $\theta$), $\mathrm{HF}_0(t_1,t_2)$ follows directly from the spectral properties of the matrix $P_{t_2|t_1}P_{t_2|t_1}^T$ interpreted as an undirected graph. \begin{proposition} $\mathrm{HF}_0(t_1,t_2)=\dim(\ker L)$ for graph Laplacian $L=\mathrm{diag}(P_{t_2|t_1}\boldsymbol{1}) -P_{t_2|t_1}P_{t_2|t_1}^T$. \end{proposition} See Appendix~\ref{appx:proofs_5} for a proof.
+Note that $P_{t|s}$ only encodes the pairwise relationship between clusters, and does not capture higher-order cluster inconsistencies.
+In particular, CE cannot detect 1-conflicts arising across more than two scales, as seen in Example~\ref{ex:nce_1conflict} in Appendix~\ref{appx:examples}.